Content

 No, you cannot take tirzepatide twice a week; it is not necessary, as it stays in the body for 5 to 7 days[11] .
 Once a week has proven to be a safe and effective approach.

-No, you should not start tirzepatide at 5 mg weekly because of the increased risk of more severe side effects.
-The typical starting dose is 2.5 mg weekly.
-The dose is increased slowly every 4 weeks to help your body adjust to the medication.
+No, you should not start tirzepatide at 5 mg weekly because of the high risk of side effects.
+The recommended starting dose is 2.5 mg weekly for at least 4 weeks before increasing it to 5 mg.
+Increasing the dose of tirzepatide slowly helps your body adjust to the medication.

-No, you can’t take tirzepatide every 5 days; it is not necessary, as it stays in the body for 5 to 7 days[12] .
-Once a week has proven to be a safe and effective approach.
+No, you can’t take tirzepatide every 5 days; it stays in the body for 5 to 7 days[11] , so once-weekly dosing has proven to be a safe and effective approach.

-No, you cannot take tirzepatide every other week; it only stays in the body for 5 to 7 days[12] , so it needs to be used every week for it to work properly.
+No, you cannot take tirzepatide every other week; it only stays in the body for 5 to 7 days[11] , so it needs to be taken weekly to work properly.

-You can skip a week of tirzepatide if you accidentally miss a dose and only realize it after 4 days.
-However, it is generally not recommended to skip doses, as blood levels will drop, and the medication will not work effectively.
+You can skip a week of tirzepatide only when you miss a dose by accident and realize it more than 4 days later.
+In general, avoid skipping doses, as blood levels will drop, and the medication will not work effectively.

 Sources